una/personal-goals/happy-moments/happy-moments.md

 ---
 Tonight I had a really Sassy dinner with Elyse, Jeffery (her now fiance!), and Claudina.
 We went to La Condesa and had the best time :) and most delicious food.
 That corn!
 Lifechanger!

+02/09/2015
+---
+February, and so warm today.
+I rode in Jefferson's new car on the way to lunch and it was so nice that we opened the sun roof and I stuck my hands through to feel the breeze.

+02/10/2015
+---
+Tonight I went out to Frank and Midnight Cowboy (again :)) with some developers in the community.
+Afterward, I just grabbed a drink with Claudina and had an amazing time talking about life and traveling, and heard some exciting news about this year's SassConf :D

+02/11/2015
+---
+I'm getting better at making coffee at home.
+My milk frother has literally changed my life.
+I started frothing the coffee itself, too.